-The Legal Quote mechanism introduced in 2004 is regularly subject to political and public discussions.
-There can be no assurance that the current Legal Quote regime will remain unchanged in the future.
+The Swiss BVG legal quote mechanism introduced in 2004 is regularly subject to political and public discussions.
+There can be no assurance that the current BVG legal quote regime will remain unchanged in the future.
 Unfavourable changes to it or to comparable regulations in other countries in which Swiss Life operates could adversely affect the profitability of Swiss Life.

-While Swiss Life believes that the Legal Quote reduces the sensitivity of its results (after policyholder participation) to changes in the BVG guaranteed minimum interest rate or the mandatory conversion rate, the profitability of Swiss Life's BVG business and Swiss Life's ability to maintain and increase its premium volume and market share could both be adversely affected if the levels of, or changes in, either of these rates do not reflect the prevailing economic, market or other conditions relevant for such products.
+While Swiss Life believes that the legal quote restrictions reduce the sensitivity of its results (after policyholder participation) to changes in the BVG guaranteed minimum interest rate or the mandatory conversion rate, the profitability of Swiss Life's BVG business and Swiss Life's ability to maintain and increase its premium volume and market share could both be adversely affected if the levels of, or changes in, either of these rates do not reflect the prevailing economic, market or other conditions relevant for such products.